Lavender in a basket

 Credit Alberto Conde, Kitchen In The Med

-Old rural ancient Rome villa remains with lavender resemblance.
+Old rural ancient Rome villa remains with lavender allegory.

 Credit Alberto Conde, Kitchen In The Med